endroid/pdf/README.md

 $ composer require endroid/pdf
 ```

+If you install the library in Symfony you can install the knplabs/snappy-bundle
+to make sure the Pdf class is registered and autowired.

 Automatic framework configuration is provided by
 [endroid/installer](https://github.com/endroid/installer).
 Please note that by
 default all asset types are installed.
 If any of the asset types is unsupported